Ensono/amido.github.io/docs/workloads/common/backend/java/maven_spring_profiles.md

 ## Introduction

-This page describes the use of Maven Build profiles and Spring profiles to support the use of feature sets within Stacks.
+This page describes the use of Maven Build profiles and Spring profiles to support the use of feature sets within Ensono Stacks.
 The term 'feature sets' means provider support for common tasks such as persistence and message queue handling.
 It allows the selection of different mechanisms across different cloud providers (such as the use of CosmosDB on Azure, or DynamoDB on AWS).